box/box-swift-sdk-gen/docs/ShieldInformationBarrierSegments.md

 ### Returns

-This function returns a value of type ``.
+This function returns a value of type `ShieldInformationBarrierSegments`.

 Returns a paginated list of shield information barrier segment objects.